-- 1) Lack of public education - 2) Lack of physician knowledge about genetics - 3) Apathy on the part of the populace in terms of preventive efforts - 4) Refusal of insurance companies to pay for genetic testing - 5) Focus in our society on treatment, not on early diagnosis and prevention - 6) Privacy concerns
+- 1) Lack of public education - 2) Lack of physician knowledge about genetics - 3) Apathy on the part of the populace in terms of preventive efforts

+- 4) Refusal of insurance companies and governments to pay for genetic testing - 5) Focus in our society on treatment, not on early diagnosis and prevention - 6) Privacy concerns - 7) Limits of our current knowledge

 The emphasis should be on diagnosis and prevention, not just on treatment.
 During the medical training of one of the authors (GJL), two episodes helped to illustrate this.
-The first involved a 15-year old girl with Type I diabetes, who was hospitalized dozens of times with diabetic ketoacidosis.
-Literally hundreds of thousands of dollars were spent to repeatedly save her life, but very little time or money was spent on therapy or education to educate her about taking her insulin and ensuring that she did.
+The first involved a 15year old girl with Type I diabetes, who was hospitalized dozens of times with diabetic ketoacidosis.
+Literally hundreds of thousands of dollars were spent to repeatedly save her life, but very little time or money was spent on therapy or education to teach her about taking her insulin and ensuring that she did.
 Unfortunately, in America at least, this is due to a relative lack of reimbursement for such activities, whereas saving someone already in diabetic ketoacidosis is quite lucrative to everyone involved.
 A second episode involved a 14-year old boy, who had been hospitalized well over 10 times with acute pancreatitis over a ten year period, with very little thought concerning why he had recurring pancreatitis.
 Finally, someone obtained a genetics consult, and they recommended cystic fibrosis (CF) genetic screening, which had never been ordered before due to a prior 'negative' sweat test.
 It turns out that this boy had two rare mutations in CFTR, undiagnosed till then, which had been contributing to recurrent pancreatitis.
-He had never had any lung manifestations, and he had never had a positive sweat test for CF, mainly due to the fact that these mutations appeared to only be expressing themselves in his pancreas, not in his skin.
-After this diagnosis, the patient benefited from pancreatic enzyme supplementation, along with therapy and education.
-Once again, the reason it took so long to diagnose this person is because the incentive structure in America is not on early diagnosis and prevention, but rather on treatment of individuals only once they become severely ill [234, 235].
-This is illustrated by the fact that there are only about ~1000 medical geneticists in America and ~3000 genetic counselors, for a population of ~315 million, which certainly makes it basically impossible for these limited number of professionals to implement genomic medicine in any meaningful way [236].
-Stepping into this void are direct-to-consumer for-profit genetic testing companies, and this is certainly one disruptive way of trying to help people manage their genetic results online [237, 238], although financial motives and lack of transparency can create problems [239].
+He had never had any lung manifestations, and he had never had a positive sweat test for CF, mainly due to the fact that these mutations appeared to only be exerting effects in his pancreas, not in his skin or lungs.
+After this diagnosis, this person benefited from pancreatic enzyme supplementation, along with therapy and education.
+Once again, the reason it took so long to diagnose this person is because the incentive structure in America is not on early diagnosis and prevention, but rather on treatment of people only once they become severely ill .
+This is illustrated by the fact that there are only about ~1000 medical geneticists in America and ~3000 genetic counselors, for a population of ~315 million, which certainly makes it basically impossible for these limited number of professionals to implement genomic medicine in any meaningful way .
+The numbers of such health care professionals are even smaller in developing regions of the world, thus making it currently very difficult to provide widespread genetic counseling 70, 258, 259.
+Stepping into this void are direct-to-consumer forprofit genetic testing companies, and this is certainly one disruptive way of trying to help people manage their genetic results online , although financial motives and lack of transparency can create problems .